itshuey/DoLa/README.md

 4. **Data Preparation**: It loads the dataset from a specified path and optionally limits the number of prompts for debugging or splits the dataset for parallel processing.

-5. **Model Initialization**: Depending on the model name, it initializes either DoLa or DoLaT5 class, which are presumably custom classes for handling language model inference.
+5. **Model Initialization**: Depending on the model name, it initializes DoLaT5 class to handle language model inference.
 The script sets stop words to signal the end of a generation.

 6. **Early Exit Layers Configuration**: It configures early exit layers for the model, which is a technique to improve inference efficiency by exiting the model's forward pass early under certain conditions.
 The script supports three modes: